mWater/jsonql/README.md

  modifier: "any", "all", "distinct" (optional)
  orderBy: array of { expr: expression, direction: "asc"/"desc" } for ordered functions like array_agg(xyz order by abc desc)

+Can also contain `over` for window functions.
+Both partitionBy and orderBy are optional
+over: { partitionBy: [ list of expressions ], orderBy: [ list of { expr: expression, direction: "asc"/"desc", nulls: "last"/"first" (default is not set) } ]}

 ### case

 Case expression.
 Has: